DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Header-tab.md

 ## Parameters Preview:

-On this table you can organize the selected parameters and customize their appearance:
+In this table, you can arrange the selected parameters and adjust their display settings:
 ### Action Buttons

 - **Reorder Parameters**: Use the arrow buttons below the table to rearrange the order of selected parameters.
 The order you set here will determine their placement in the final document.
-- **Sort Parameters**: Use the sort parameters button to automatically sort the parameters in alphabetical order
+- **Sort Parameters**: Use the Sort Parameters button to arrange them alphabetically.

 ### Context Menu
-- **Edit Parameter Name**: Overrides the parameter's name when exporting
+- **Edit Parameter Name**: Override the parameter's name when exporting.
-- **Undo Name Change**: Reverts the name to the original
+- **Undo Name Change**: Revert the name to the original.
-- **Align Left/Right/Center**: Aligns the text of the column's content
+- **Align Left/Right/Center**: Align the text of the column's content.

 ![DocRegister Select Project Information Parameters](../../../assets/images/DocRegister/Header2-ParametersPreview.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DocRegister](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>